 Our Directors confirmed that, as at the Latest Practicable Date, there were no circumstances that would give rise to a disclosure requirement under Rules 13.13 to 13.19 of the Listing Rules.

 DISTRIBUTABLE RESERVES

 Our Company was incorporated in Cayman Islands and is an investment holding company.
-As at 31 December 2022, we had distributable reserves of approximately RMB4.5 million.
+As at the Latest Practicable Date, we did not have any distributable reserves.

 DIVIDEND